IMAP

 Example - post-processing

 The example below filters the event trigger by entry_id, fetches the message and stores it in message_text.
 It then marks the message in the event as seen and finally, it adds a notification with the subject of the message.
-The seen service entry_id can be a template or literal string.
+The seen action entry_id can be a template or literal string.
 In UI mode you can select the desired entry from a list as well.

-alias: imap fetch and seen example
+alias: "imap fetch and seen example"

-description: Fetch and mark an incoming message as seen
+description: "Fetch and mark an incoming message as seen"

-- platform: event
+- trigger: event

 event_type: imap_content